ChuChu2112/alx-system_engineering-devops/0x02-shell_redirections/README.md

 <14-findthatword> script displays the line in </etc/passwd> which contain the text 'root'

 <15-countthatword> script displays the number of lines in </etc/passwd> file contain the 'bin' text

+16. <16-whatsnext>
+This script displays the line containing the search string 'root' and prints out 3 lines AFTER the line containing the search string